TBD54566975/risk-buddy/README.md

 ## Setup

-* get https://ollama.com/ and run it
 * Create rules in `rules/` in plain language
-* `python main.py`
+* `python main.py` (first time will take a while as it downloads a phi3 llamafile - should work on any platform)
-* Access it and pass in data (any format wrapped in json can work), see below
+* Pass in data (any format wrapped in json can work), see below for examples and get a score and justification back.

 ## API